ralfriedel/NNBehavData/README.md

 # NNBehavData
 Data used to generate results for the paper "Unraveling the black-box: exploring the accretion during training of influential neural network nodes as a means toward transparency"

-NNBehavData: training data for reference
+NNBehaviorData: training data for reference
 NNBehaviorFigs: code and data to generate figures.

 ## Abstract